iam2dael2/procore-ca-scraper/README.md

 2. Push your repo to Railway via GitHub integration.
 3. Configure your environment variables (e.g., database URL).
 4. Deploy!
 Share it securely via screenshots or documentation. 📸
-<br><br>Note: For security, deployment instructions are shared through screenshots, ensuring the Procore website link is kept private.
+<br><br>**Note**: For security, deployment instructions are shared through screenshots, ensuring the Procore website link is kept private.

 ## 🙏 Acknowledgement
 Thanks for checking out Procore CA Contractors Scraper.
 Feel free to reach out if you have questions, suggestions, or just want to chat about web scraping! 😊